Disneyland Resort Horticulture and Resort Enhancement Fun Facts

 • The oldest living tree at the Disneyland Resort is a Stone Pine that is approximately three feet tall.
 Guests will spot this tree, which is more than 150 years old, as they cruise on the Storybook Land Canal Boats.

-• During the holiday season at Disneyland Resort, Resort Enhancement cast members decorate with nearly 200 trees, 320 wreaths and 8,000 feet of garland.
-More than 25,000 poinsettias, cyclamen and flowering plants are placed and planted around the resort for additional festive decoration.
+• During the holiday season at the Disneyland Resort, Resort Enhancement Cast Members decorate nearly 200 trees, 320 wreaths and over 8,000 feet of garland…that’s 1.5 miles!

 • Many cast members of the Horticulture and Resort Enhancement teams work after Disneyland Resort closes, allowing them to plant, trim, decorate and work their magic before guests arrive.